roe-dl/weewx-precipmeter/README.md

 all values to strings.
 So it is not suitable for values other than strings (like numbers or lists), anyway.

-For the present weather `ww` and `wawa` this extension includes it's own accumulator.
+For the present weather `ww` and `wawa` this extension includes its own accumulator.
 It omits readings that are opposite to the readings before and after.
 This is because the propability of error ist about 3%.
 That is quite frequent.
 So it is handled specially.